srgg6701/retina-lang/README.md

 ```

 For further documentation about the Retina-API and information on cortical.io's 'Retina' technology please see:
 http://www.cortical.io/developers_tutorials.html.
-Also the `tests` folder contains more examples of how to use the client.
+Also the `tests` folder contains more examples of how to use client.

 If you have any questions or problems please visit our forum:
 http://www.cortical.io/developers_forum.html

 ### Change Log
+<B>v 2.2.0</B>
+* New endpoints added:
+  * Language Detection Endpoint.
+  * Classify Endpoint.
+  * Compare Bulk Endpoint.

-<B>v 2.1.0-BETA</B>
+<B>v 2.1.0</B>
 * Initial release version.

 ### License
 Copyright 2014 cortical.io GmbH.